vuxcode/pr1-project-Josefin-animation/time-report.md

 >2025-12-15 Figured out i can add the username to the array correctly by using the array function unshift! worked for about 30 mins (started at 13:05).
-Made 3 new variables to differentiate the the else ifs that had the same requirements but in different order. so pink gets marker with STATUE, green with MAZE and blue with CORPSE. started at a bit before 16:00 (18 mins)
+Made 3 new variables to differentiate the the else ifs that had the same requirements but in different order. so pink gets marker with STATUE, green with MAZE and blue with CORPSE. started at a bit before 16:00 (40 minutes).
+I have now added all else ifs for all 27 button combinations.

+NOTE TO SELF add the greenpressed, pinkpressed etc to the clicktracker

 # "Budget" 30 hours, 3-4 hours per week